Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 normal for an encoder to occasionally overshoot.
 At low bitrate, sometimes an encoder can be too optimistic and will output more bits than expected.
-Under these conditions, SRT packets would not go out fast enough due to too low value of the configured bandwidth limitation.
+Under these conditions, SRT packets would not go out fast enough because the configured bandwidth limitation would be too low.

 This is mitigated by calculating the bitrate internally (ESTINPUTBW mode).
 SRT examines the packets being submitted and calculates the